poetry

 upon ranges.
 Some arrive at their peak after decades

 of Zen meditation.
-Some get there by dancing
+Some meet the miracle

-until their mantras turn samsara into nirvana,
+ancient chants and their mantras turn samsara into nirvana,

-and some of us try everything,
+and some of us try everything, and see the thread

-and see the thread that connects all paths
+that connects all paths as god’s pulsing veins.

 who has actually heard the bells

-on the ankles of the goddess whose body is the cosmos;
+on the ankles of the infinite;

-and they give with a compassion that is infinite.
+and they give with love

 Be patient.
-We will all eventually
+We’ll all eventually

 be as generous as the mother is.

-We will all overcome the disadvantages
+We’ll all overcome the disadvantages

 of a culture that gave us nothing to believe in,

-and never taught us the most important things
+and never taught us the most important things,

 like how to love the earth more than ourselves,

-and how to breathe until that holy wind
+and how to breathe until we know

-they are written in berry paint on the cheeks of children,
+written in berry paint on the cheeks of children,

 than limits becoming liquid,